push-based/ws-angular-basic-lv-080724/exercises/forms/forms - reactive-forms_dynamic-forms.md

 For each of the `movies` in the store, create a `FormGroup` and add it to the `favorites: FormArray`.
 You can do that in onInit or at construct time by assigning it directly to the property itself.

-Create a helper function `createMovieGroup(movie: MovieWithComment): MovieForm`
+Create a helper function `createMovieGroup(movie: FavoriteMovieModel): MovieForm`

 <details>
     <summary>FormArray & Helper utility</summary>